Quickstart

 Start the stack

 8080.
-Flyway runs all database migrations automatically on first boot — no manual schema setup needed. -
+PostgreSQL is bundled — no external database needed.
+Flyway runs all migrations automatically on first boot. -

 Open the admin console

-http://localhost:8080/adminOn first run, the master workspace admin credentials are printed to the startup log.
+http://localhost:8080/adminOn first run, master workspace admin credentials are printed to the startup log.
 Find them with:

 Create a workspace